TRIUMPHS OF THE MORMON FAITH

 When asked about his statement discounting that man would ever reach the moon, former church President Joseph Fielding Smith said, simply, “Well, I was wrong.”

-The story of the Moonmen is just one example of how Joseph Smith tried to hoodwink his followers with information that could not be proven at the time, and many bought into it and followed his example.
+The story of the Moonmen is just one example of how Joseph Smith gave his followers information that appeared to be revelatory, but could not be proven at the time, which many bought into and took to heart as true.
 This information comes from Oliver B. Huntington, and Philo Dibble, was published in the Young Women’s Journal, an official publication of the Church, and was also given in a sermon over the pulpit by both Brigham Young & Hyrum Smith, and was confirmed in many patriarchal blessings given during this period.

 What should trouble anyone, is that Brigham Young & Hyrum Smith made their statements from the pulpit and according to Brigham Young: